 (3) The RFP may require a minimum mandatory technical level.

-(a) construction experience in similar projects;
+(a) Construction experience with similar projects;

 (b) financial, manpower and equipment resources available for the project;

-(c) experience in other negotiated contracts; and
+(c) experience with other negotiated contracts; and

 (d) preconstruction or design support experience.